Conversations with Tennessee

 The Dark Room

-Three panels address aspects of the author’s life and work.
+Four panels address aspects of the author’s life and work.
 Each will begin with a brief performance of material from Tennessee Williams’s letters, journals, or other writing, followed by a discussion between artists and scholars.

 The Dark Room will be open for brunch at 10:00AM

-9:00AM: Progressive Politics in Tennessee Williams’ St. Louis
+9:00AM: Progressive Politics in Williams’ St. Louis

 Williams came of age in the politically, socially, and racially radical 1930s.
 What can be learned from understanding the artists, writers, and activists who were centered at Franklin and Grand 80 years ago?